isovector/draconian-results/pho.md

 -   Airports
 -   Coffee shops
 -   On public transportation, in a taxi or ride-sharing vehicle
--   Ski gondolas
 -   Libraries
 -   Clothing and retail stores
+-   Places of worship, including congregants and choirs

 -   Areas of office buildings where services to the public are provided
 -   Common areas of sport and fitness centres when not engaged in physical activity
 -   Common areas of post-secondary institutions and non-profit organizations

--   Inside schools, including all K to 12 students
+-   Inside schools, including all K to 12 students and staff

 -   Drug stores
 -   Community centres
 -   Recreation centres
 -   City Halls
 -   Restaurants, pubs and bars when not seated at a table
+-   Events happening under the Gatherings and Events order

 There are exemptions for: